MlamliLolwane/MlamliLolwane/README.md

 #### My name is Mlamli Lolwane, a fullstack developer whose focus is on building scalable as well as high performance applications.

-#### :mortar_board: I obtained my National Diploma in Information Technology (Software Development) from the Nelson Mandela University.
+#### I obtained my National Diploma in Information Technology (Software Development) from the Nelson Mandela University.

 <br/>